 What Is It

 Money, they say, does not buy happiness; but having none can make life extraordinarily hard.
 Whether we have a little or a lot, we are all familiar with how much money matters in our daily lives.
 But what exactly is money?
 Is it a commodity that evolved spontaneously from systems of barter?
 Or is it purely an invention of government, used as a means to pay off tax liability?
 What difference would the answer make to things like job creation, inflation, and government spending?
 And how do modern inventions like cryptocurrency fit into a theory of money?
-The philosophers go on a spending spree with Graham Hubbs from the University of Idaho, editor of Pragmatism, Law, and Language.
+Josh and Ray run up the bill with Graham Hubbs from the University of Idaho, editor of Pragmatism, Law, and Language.

 Ray and Josh open the show with a brief discussion on money – its forms and origins, uses, and potential problems.
 Given the recent resurgence of cryptocurrency and government response to Covid-19, these conversations may prove useful as our idea and treatment of money continue to evolve.

 Ray and Josh welcome the show’s guest, Graham Hubbs, a professor of philosophy at the University of Idaho.
 Graham acknowledges Ray’s point on the origin of money – a tool for government taxation – as well as Josh’s example of R. A. Radford – bartering.
 Furthermore, Graham describes four main functions of money.
 He then proposes that they first analyze money as a concept before considering money as objects.
 This in turn raises several questions.
 Where does the practice and concept come from?
 How do we use it to assign prices, especially when some things seem invaluable?
 How do we address problems like transgenerational wealth accumulation and monopolies?
 These are some of the questions the hosts and guest consider.